xiaoqing2027/MarkUp_WebService/markUp_research_paper.md

 <center> figure 13<center>

-Document list in user profile is only accessed by user themselves.
+Document list in user profile is only accessed by user themselves and only displays documents that user saved before.
 After you click my profile button in dropdown list showed in figure 12, you can arrive at this page.

 __Version List in user profile__